bloxstraplabs/bloxstrap/README.md

 An open, customizable, feature-packed alternative bootstrapper for Roblox.

 This a drop-in replacement for the stock Roblox bootstrapper, working more or less how you'd expect it to, while providing additional useful features.
-This does not touch or modify the game client itself.
-It merely just serves as a launcher, so there's no risk of being banned for using this.
+Keep in mind - this does not touch or modify the game client itself, it's just a launcher!

 If you encounter a bug, or would like to suggest a feature, please submit an issue!